OSPAMOX 500mg/5ml gran 100ml

 Stop taking Ospamox and see a doctor immediately if you notice any of the following serious side effects - you may need urgent medical treatment:

-- allergic reactions, signs may include: itchy skin or rash, swelling of the face, lips, tongue, body, or difficulty breathing.
-They can be serious and sometimes fatal
+- allergic reactions, signs may include: itching of the skin or rash, swelling of the face, lips, tongue, body or difficulty breathing.
+These can be serious and sometimes fatal

-- rash or small flat red round spots under the skin or bruising on the skin.
+- rash or small flat red circular spots under the skin or bruising of the skin.
 This is due to inflammation of the blood vessel walls due to an allergic reaction.
-It can be associated with joint pain (arthritis) and kidney problems
+It may be associated with joint pain (arthritis) and kidney problems

-- A delayed-type allergic reaction may occur, usually 7 to 12 days after taking Ospamox, some of the signs include: rash, high fever, joint pain, and enlarged lymph nodes, especially in the armpits
+- A delayed allergic reaction may occur, usually 7 to 12 days after taking Ospamox, some of the signs include: rashes, high fever, joint pain and enlarged lymph nodes, especially in the armpits.

-- a skin reaction known as 'erythema multiforme' where you may develop: itchy reddish-purple patches on the skin, especially on the palms of the hands or soles of the feet, 'hives-like' raised swollen areas of the skin, painful areas on the surface of the mouth , eyes and genitals.
-You may have a high fever and be very tired
+- a skin reaction known as “erythema multiforme” where you may develop: itchy reddish-purple patches on the skin, especially on the palms of the hands or soles of the feet, “hive-like” raised swollen areas on the skin, painful areas on the surface of the mouth, eyes and genitals.
+You may have a high temperature and feel very tired

-- other severe skin reactions may include: changes in skin color, bumps under the skin, blistering, blisters with pus, peeling, redness, pain, itching, peeling.
-They may be associated with fever, headache and body aches
+- other severe skin reactions may include: skin discoloration, lumps under the skin, blistering, blisters with pus, peeling, redness, pain, itching, scaling.
+May be associated with fever, headache, and body aches

-- flu-like symptoms with rash, fever, swollen glands, and blood test results that are outside the normal range (including elevated levels of white blood cells (eosinophilia) and liver enzymes) (Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)).
+- flu-like symptoms with rash, fever, swollen glands and blood test results that are outside the reference range (including increased levels of white blood cells (eosinophilia) and liver enzymes) (Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)).

-- fever, chills, sore throat or other signs of infection, or easy bruising.
-These may be signs of a blood cell problem
+- high fever, chills, sore throat or other signs of infection, or easy bruising.
+These may be signs of a problem with your blood cells

-- the Jarisch-Herxheimer reaction , which develops during Ospamox treatment for Lyme disease and causes high fever, chills, headache, muscle pain, and skin rash
+- the Jarisch-Herxheimer reaction , which develops during treatment with Ospamox for Lyme disease and causes high fever, chills, headache, muscle pain and skin rash

-- serious side effects from the liver may occur.
-They were mostly seen in people who were treated for a long period of time, in men and in the elderly.
-You should tell your doctor immediately if you get:
+- Serious side effects affecting the liver may occur.
+They have been observed mainly in people who have been treated for a long time, in men and in the elderly.
+You should tell your doctor immediately if you experience:

 o severe diarrhea with bleeding